“Echoes of Babel” : Musica Nova’s new programme

-The Musica Nova Ensemble presents in 2016 Echoes of Babel, an original program blending Early and Contemporary Music by way of Mediterranean depth of thought.
+The Musica Nova Ensemble presents an original program blending Early and Contemporary Music by way of Mediterranean depth of thought.
 Reflecting an impressive linguistic and cultural richness, the sounds of Southern Europe, of the Maghreb, of the Middle East, and those of the Byzantium are brought together in a single encounter.
 The work commissioned to Saed Haddad, a Jordanian-born composer, brings to light the harmonies between the polyphonies of the Middle Ages and the monodies sung by the Moroccan Anass Habib, accompanied by Aurélie Tissot’s qanun.

 The myth of Babel, reflecting both fear and defiance towards the Hereafter, has generated a profound fascination in the minds of men.
 Surpassing one’s own limits and earthly condition, building higher and ascending spiritually, this may be the substance that all mortals share.
 The Gothic cathedrals of the Middle-Ages testify to this day to this incessant quest of reaching the peaks of existence, but music also yields to the desire of producing works of inordinate proportions.
 It is this desire that has led the people in Babel to align their forces in all their diversity.
 It is also the reason why they became subjects of Divine punishment, a penance which gave rise to a diversity of languages, bringing chaos and incomprehension on Earth.
 “Rewriting Babel” could allow us to consider the dissimilarity of languages not as a source of dissension, but as a reason to search for harmony.
 For lack of a tower, this program